 All students receive individualised instruction allowing them to progress at their own pace, with their musical interests and needs quickly and efficiently met.
-They also learn to set goals, manage their time and effort and monitor their own progress.
+Younger students must be accompanied by an adult.
+They learn to set goals, manage their time and effort and monitor their own progress.
 Saxophone lessons involve five main areas:

 For beginner students this includes learning to identify the various parts, how to put the saxophone together and how to pick up and hold the instrument.
 Students also learn about reed choice and placement, fingering, blowing, embouchure (mouth position) and tone production.
 They will also learn how to care and maintain the saxophone.